Is A Vegan Diet Healthy for Children?

 A Nutritious & Kind Approach to Eating

-Children eating plant-based diets can lead healthy, active lives with a reduced risk of chronic disease.
-A well-planned plant-based diet not only avoids nutrient deficiency and promotes health but offers a sustainable and ethical approach to eating.
+Vegan children eating plant-based diets can lead healthy, active lives with a reduced risk of chronic disease.
+A well-planned plant-based diet not only avoids nutrient deficiency and promotes health but also offers a sustainable and ethical approach to eating.
 It can be a joyful, delicious way of eating.
 It’s a win for us, a win for the planet, and certainly a win for the animals.

 Mom Raising Vegan Children World of Vegan Art